-Here we summarize the comparative results for our \textsc{NBDiff-7B-Base} against strong 7B baselines (Table~\ref{tab:base}).
-Overall, \textsc{NBDiff-7B-Base} attains the highest macro average, surpassing Dream-v0-Base-7B and both LLaDA bases.
-On general knowledge, it leads on MMLU-Pro (52.7), CMMLU (76.9), CEval (75.9), and BBH (69.4), and remains competitive on MMLU (69.1, second only to Dream's 69.5).
-In math, \textsc{NBDiff-7B-Base} ranks first on both GSM8K (79.6) and MATH500 (46.0), indicating strong multi-step and competition-style reasoning.
-In coding, it is consistently runner-up, slightly behind Dream-v0~\cite{dream} but ahead of the LLaDA~\cite{llada} baselines.
-Taken together, these results show that a diffusion-style LLM can match or outperform autoregressive bases across diverse evaluations, with particularly clear gains on harder general-reasoning and Chinese benchmarks.

-Finally, we present the SFT (Instruct) results in Table~\ref{tab:sft}. \textsc{NBDiff-7B-Instruct} delivers the highest macro average (78.8) among SFT baselines, substantially outperforming SDAR-8B~\cite{sdar} and LLaDA~\cite{llada} variants.
-On general knowledge, it sets the pace on MMLU (81.7), MMLU-Pro (71.3), and CMMLU (76.4), and ranks third on CEval (70.8) while remaining competitive on IFEval (60.8) despite ties among baselines.
-For math, \textsc{NBDiff-7B-Instruct} achieves state-of-the-art GSM8K (91.9) and MATH500 (84.3), indicating strong multi-step and competition-style reasoning under instruction following.
-In coding, it tops both MBPP (84.1) and HumanEval (87.8), narrowing and in most cases reversing the AR-favoring gap seen in some base models.
+We present the SFT (Instruct) results (\textit{i.e.} \textsc{NBDiff-7B-Instruct}) in Table~\ref{tab:sftnew}.
+Due to page limits, the Base version, \textsc{NBDiff-7B-Base}, is presented in Appendix~\ref{sec:otherexperiments}. \textsc{NBDiff-7B-Instruct} delivers the highest macro average (79.9) among SFT baselines, substantially outperforming SDAR-8B~\cite{sdar} and LLaDA~\cite{llada} variants~\cite{lladamoe,llada20}.
+On general knowledge, it sets the pace on MMLU (82.9), MMLU-Pro (71.9), and CMMLU (79.8), and ranks second on CEval (72.5) while remaining competitive on IFEval (60.8) despite ties among baselines.
+For math, \textsc{NBDiff-7B-Instruct} achieves good GSM8K performance (91.0) and State-of-the-Art MATH performance (84.0), indicating strong multi-step and competition-style reasoning under instruction following.
+In coding, it tops both MBPP (87.6) and HumanEval (89.0), narrowing and in most cases reversing the AR-favoring gap seen in some base models.
 Taken together, these results show that instruction tuning on a diffusion LLM not only preserves the Base model's breadth, but amplifies performance across general, math, and coding by large margins, establishing \textsc{NBDiff-7B-Instruct} as a strong, balanced SFT model in the 7B class.